-The true value of a sports club membership can sometimes depend on the club and also the individual.
+The true value of a sports club membership can sometimes depend on the club and the individual.
 Some benefits of a sports club membership include funding access to facilities, discounts on activities and merchandise, and the opportunity to socialise with other members of the community.
 Additionally, many clubs provide additional services such as coaching and mentoring, competition participation, and networking opportunities.

 Brings value to the community

-The value sports clubs and the service their volunteers provide can sometimes be taken for granted.
-However, when you take a closer look at how much is spent on your club membership compared to other activities out there, the value of local sports clubs to families in these communities is relatively high.
+The value of sports clubs and the service their volunteers provide can sometimes be taken for granted.
+However, when you have a closer look at how much is spent on your club membership compared to other activities out there, the value of local sports clubs to families in these communities is relatively high.

-As a more direct comparison against the numbers we spend on entertaining and educating our kids outside of the school curriculum, being a member of a sports club presents the most cost-efficient way of entertaining and educating children as they get to experience all the social benefits of participation while learning some valuable life lessons along the way.
+As a more direct comparison against the numbers we spend on entertaining and educating our kids outside the school curriculum, being a member of a sports club presents the most cost-efficient way of entertaining and educating children as they get to experience all the social benefits of participation while learning some valuable life lessons along the way.

 Typically, the average club season might run for 6-7 months of the year (depending on the sport) and at an estimate of 5 hours per week.
 Between all the training and matches over the season’s 24 weeks, a club member might participate for 120 hours over the course of the season.
 Even though some clubs may be different and may not meet that level of activity in a season, even at just only meet 60 hours of activity per year, the true value of your annual club membership is a small price to pay given what your members get in return.

 Helps fund better facilities